 Our majors launch careers in health and medicine.
 You’ll study alongside nearly 900 other motivated young scientists.
 Many will go on to professional degree programs – like medical school, dental school, veterinary school, or pharmacy school.
 Others pursue graduate studies, or jump directly into careers.
 Our hands-on experiences set our students apart: You’ll gain from amazing opportunities in internships and undergraduate research, with mentorship from top scientists in their fields.

-Learn how core biological sciences apply to human and animal health and disease.
-Focus on biological structure and function at the molecular, cellular, and systemic levels.
+Learn how core biological sciences apply to human and animal health and disease at the molecular, cellular, and systemic levels.

 The minor in biomedical sciences provides students with a useful complement to majors in biological science, zoology, health and exercise science, animal science, psychology, and other biomedical science areas.
 The program offers directed study in human/animal systems to broaden the background of students pursuing professional careers in biomedical sciences, human and veterinary medicine, and a variety of health-related disciplines.
 The program requires completion of 21 credits in biomedical sciences with a required physiology course and biomedical sciences elective coursework to be selected from a variety of biomedical sciences courses to complement the student’s educational goals and interests.